balderdashy/sails-docs/reference/Assets.md

 ##### sync

 > A grunt task to keep directories in sync.
 It is very similar to grunt-contrib-copy but tries to copy only those files that has actually changed.
-Synchronize files from the `assets` folder to `.tmp/public`, smashing anything that's already there.
+It specifically synchronize files from the `assets/` folder to `.tmp/public/`, smashing anything that's already there.

 > [usage docs](https://github.com/tomusdrw/grunt-sync)

 ##### uglify

-> Minify files with UglifyJS.
+> Minifies client-side javascript `assets`.

 > [usage docs](https://github.com/gruntjs/grunt-contrib-uglify)

 ##### watch

 > Run predefined tasks whenever watched file patterns are added, changed or deleted.
-Watch for changes on files in the `assets` folder, and re-run the appropriate tasks.
+Watch for changes on files in the `assets/` folder, and re-run the appropriate tasks.

 > [usage docs](https://github.com/gruntjs/grunt-contrib-watch)